AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 #### Step 3.
 A projection of Chain R in Chain L's projection of Chain R

-Can we use an imaged chain for a different purpose?
+Can we use a projection of a chain for a different purpose?
 What happens if Chain L tracks whether Chain L's history is confirmed within Chain R?
 This can be done via the inclusion of merkle branches that prove the particular state of Chain R that contains this information.
 These merkle branches are known as *Proofs of Reflection* (PoRs).
 Events and data are shown in the following table and \autoref{fig:por-step3}.

 | Time | L block made | L block contents | L state | R block made | R block contents | R state |
 |--|---|------|------|---|-----|------|